aolivas92/TRACE_CyberGuardians/README.md

 - Adds a capitalized character, a special character, and a random digit to strengthen password further
 6. Generated Output
 -	Generated Usernames and Passwords: The script generates a list of usernames and passwords based on the MDP learning process.
--	The improved credentials are printed to the console.
+-	The improved credentials are printed to the console. *(In your Implementation: these will be printed within the GUI and stored as a CSV file on each generation)*
 Example:
 ```bash
 Username: skipe487, Password: Computerst%